 You can also find it in select TA/Petro travel centers.
 I am exited to see a good snack at a gas station as part of the reason we started this was to get you to avoid gas station snacks.

 No store in your area?
 No worries, you can head right over to their website and order from there.
 They are offering a great deal too.
 When you order 5 bags, you get 1 bag for free.
 Shipping is free as well.

 Primary Colors is working on distributing Crazy Monkey Granola Cookie Crunch to more stores in the future.
 So keep your eyes peeled (does that count as a pun because monkeys like bananas?)

-We bring with us empty quart and gallon sized plastic bags.
-These can be made to make quick snack bags that we can hand out or to store snacks that we either had their original packaging ripped or came in unfriendly travel packaging.
+We bring with us empty quart and gallon sized ziplock bags or plastic containers.
+These can be made to make quick snack bags that we can hand out to everyone in the back seat or to store snacks that we either had their original packaging ripped or came in unfriendly travel packaging.

 We don't like just handing the kids a handful of a snack.
 That's usually when a lot of it ends up on the floor.

-Probably the most important piece of advice at all for success (your sanity) is to pack food they like.
-This isn’t the time to try to get the kids to eat more veggies if they aren’t already.
+Probably the most important thing for success (your sanity) is to pack food they like.
+This isn't the time to try to get your picky eaters to eat more veggies if they aren't already.
 You want to do that at home in a stress free environment where you can take your time.

-It’s also important that you pack a good mix of snacks.
-You can include some sweets but try to find each kids’ favorite savory snack from the list above.
+It's also important that you pack a good mix of snacks.
+You can include some fun things like sweets but try to find each kids' favorite savory snack from the list above.

 Find anything you think is missing from our list?
 Leave a comment below?
 Share what you pack your kids on a long road trip.

 Eric, why am I receiving so many error 404?
 The month of July was full of them!!